wercker-labs/wercker-blog/source/posts/2013-06-05-Autodeployment.md

 ---

 <h4 class="subheader">
-Auto-deploying your application with wercker
+Auto-deploying your application with wercker.
 </h4>

+READMORE

 This week we've added a new feature to wercker that streamlines your deployment process even more.